JtMotoX/docker-trivy/README.md

 1. Press `CTRL+C` to stop tailing the container logs (container will continue to run)
 1. The scan logs will be stored in the [scan-logs](/scan-logs) directory

+## Manual Scan
-NOTE: The scans run on a schedule, however, if you want to trigger a manual scan, execute `docker-compose run --rm trivy /scripts/scan-all.sh`.
+NOTE: The scans run on a schedule, however, you can trigger a manual scan.
+Below are some examples.
+- `docker-compose run --rm trivy /scripts/scan.sh jtmotox/docker-trivy:local`
+- `docker-compose run --rm trivy /scripts/scan-all.sh`

 ## Parsing Logs Examples